vishwanath090/vishwanath090/README.md

 ### PostgreSQL-Based Distributed Job Scheduler &nbsp;—&nbsp; Python

 A production-grade background job queue built entirely on PostgreSQL — no Redis, no Celery, no external message broker.
 The engineering challenge was achieving exactly-once execution with durable ordering and horizontal scaling using only PostgreSQL primitives.

-The key insight is a two-phase locking strategy. `SELECT … FOR UPDATE SKIP LOCKED` eliminates the TOCTOU race at claim time — no two workers can hold an exclusive row lock simultaneously, and slow workers don't cause head-of-line blocking.
-But this lock releases when the claim transaction commits, leaving a window between commit and handler completion. `pg_try_advisory_lock` closes it: session-scoped, non-blocking, and automatically released on worker crash.
-Either primitive alone is insufficient; together they form a complete exactly-once guarantee.
+The core is a two-phase locking strategy.
+SELECT … FOR UPDATE SKIP LOCKED eliminates the TOCTOU race at claim time: two workers cannot hold an exclusive row lock on the same row simultaneously, and a slow worker doesn't cause queue head-of-line blocking.
+But this lock releases when the claim transaction commits, leaving a window between commit and handler completion. pg_try_advisory_lock closes it — session-scoped, non-blocking, automatically released on worker crash.
+Either primitive alone is insufficient; together they form a complete exactly-once guarantee across the full job lifecycle.

-`LISTEN/NOTIFY` replaces Redis pub/sub for push-driven worker wakeup, with a 5-second polling fallback for missed notifications.
-A stale reaper resets jobs from crashed workers.
-The result: 2,604 enqueues/second and 535 end-to-end jobs/second with p99 latency under 3.5 seconds — with one fewer infrastructure dependency.
+LISTEN/NOTIFY replaces Redis pub/sub for push-driven worker wakeup, with a 5-second polling fallback for missed notifications during restarts.
+A heartbeat loop and stale reaper handle crashed workers: jobs are reset to pending without manual intervention, without losing the result of work already done.
+The exactly-once guarantee isn't claimed — it's verified.
+A math verification benchmark runs CPU-bound jobs (SHA-256 chains, is_prime, Collatz sequences) and checks every result against pre-computed ground truth.
+600 jobs, 0 incorrect results, 0 double executions.

 <details>
 <summary><b>▶ View architecture — Distributed Execution Model</b></summary>